Coldmaple/Reinforce-Learning-Blackjack/README.md

 # Reinforce-Learning-Blackjack
-Use reinforce learning to train a blackjack agent ok
+Use reinforcement learning to train a blackjack agent
-Test